-Samsung, LG rumored to be prepping 1080p smartphones for debut in the first half of 2013Alex Wagner - Deputy Managing Editor, News Desk
+Samsung, LG rumored to be prepping 1080p smartphones for debut in the first half of 2013Alex Wagner - Editorial Director of News and Content

 Good news for anyone that drooled just a little bit upon hearing about the 1080p display on HTC's new J Butterfly, as a new report claims that a couple of other manufacturers will be joining in on the full HD fun next year.
 According to sources speaking to MK News, both LG and Samsung are planning to introduce smartphones with full HD screens in the first half of next year.
 Samsung will reportedly be tapping Samsung Display for full HD Super AMOLED displays, and it sounds like LG will be going the LCD route.
 The report also claims that Pantech may also bring a full HD smartphone to market early next year.